onnela-lab/Beiwe-Analysis/README.md

 Beiwe data analysis code

 ## Description
 This repository contains an evolving code base for running various types of analyses on data collected with the Beiwe research platform for smartphone-based digital phenotyping.
 We will merge several distinct projects into this single repository by the end of 2018.
-Note that this repository is distinct from the Beiwe data anlaysis pipeline (see the back-end repo).
+Note that this repository is distinct from the Beiwe data anlaysis pipeline.
+For documentation of Beiwe back-end, [start here](https://github.com/onnela-lab/beiwe-backend/wiki).

 ## Documentation
 This is being updated but you can [start here](https://github.com/onnela-lab/Beiwe-Analysis/wiki/Documentation).
 We will migrate documentation over to [Sphinx](http://www.sphinx-doc.org/en/master/), which is the most widely used documentation generator written and used by the Python community.